|

 Parochial Electors (Occupiers) List of persons entitled to be enrolled as parochial electors, but not entitled to be enrolled as Citizens or registered as Parliamentary Electors in respect of the occupation of property within this Township.

-Old Lodger's List List of the persons who, being on the register of electors now in force for the Gorton Division of the county of Lancaster in respect of residence in lodgings within the above Township, claim in respect of residence of the same lodgings, to have their names inserted in the list of electors for the said division.
-After the franchise was enlarged in 1918, the two registers were combined.
+Gorton Division of the After the franchise was enlarged in 1918, the two registers were combined.
 The registers had two columns, one for local election and one for Parliamentary elections.
 In these columns letters were printed to explain the voting qualifications.
 The key was as follows:

 O =Occupier Qualification R = Residential Qualification HO = Qualification through Husband's Occupation BP = Business Premises Qualification NM = Naval or Military Voter

-Also: §= Not entitled to vote in respect of that entry at city Council Elections a = Absent voter X = Not entitled to vote in Parliamentary Elections in respect of that entry.
+Also: $= Not entitled to vote in respect of that entry at city Council Elections a = Absent voter X = Not entitled to vote in Parliamentary Elections in respect of that entry.

 In 1931 the following appeared in the Electoral Registers.
 Form of Register The register contains the names in street order of all persons entitled to vote as Parliamentary electors and local government electors.
 The index letter in column 2 (a) headed "Parliamentary" or 2 (b) headed " Local Govt" of the register show the nature of the qualification of an elector as follows:-